flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 - An **MPEG-AVC** decoder: A hardware decoder that does only one thing and fast.
 That is, swallow **H.264 video stream** and spit out data that the audio and graphics endpoint understand.
 - A **Virtual Mobile Engine** or 'VME': This is *some sort* of programmable DSP.
 The controller programs it and then starts feeding in the data.
 Afterwards and similarly to the AVC, the VME stores the processed chunk back in local memory.
   - This is a very obscure component, as only Sony seems to know the ins and out of it (including how to program it).
 To this day, it's still a mystery.
-  - From Sony's leaked slides published at pcmag.com, the VME seems to have local memory and a DMA controller.
+  - Looking at the slides published at pcmag.com (see 'Sources' section), the VME seems to have local memory and a DMA controller.
 It's also called 'Dynamic Reconfigurable Engine'.

 Needless to say, the media engine is not directly operable from the developer's side (Sony hides all of it through a thick API).
 The official SDK includes libraries like 'libmpeg' or 'libmp3' which already implement complete applications optimised for this engine.